tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 HLF began as a project under the LinX Foundation in early 2016 [[13]], with the aim of creating an open-source cross-industry standard platform for distributed ledgers.
 Hyperledger Fabric is an implementation of a distributed ledger platform for running smart contracts, leveraging familiar and proven technologies, with a modular architecture allowing pluggable implementations of various functions.
 The distributed ledger protocol of the fabric is run on the peers. [[11]]

 The block chain's hash chain is computed based on the executed transactions and resulting persistent state.
-The replicated execution of chaincode is used for validating the transactions.
+The replicated execution of chaincode (the transaction which involves accepting the code of the smart contract to be deployed) is used for validating the transactions.
 They assume that among *n* validating peers, at most *f<n/3* (where *f* is the number of faulty nodes and *n* is the number of nodes present in the network) may behave arbitrarily, while others will execute correctly, thus adapting to concept BFT consensus.
 Since HLF follows PBFT, the chaincode transactions must be deterministic in nature, otherwise different peers might have different persistent state.
 The SIEVE protocol is used to filter out the non-deterministic transactions, thus assuring a unique persistent state among peers. [[11]]

 While being redesigned for a v1.0 release, the format's goal was to achieve extensibility.
 This version allowed for modules such as membership and consensus mechanism to be exchanged.
 Being permissioned, this consensus mechanism is mainly responsible for receiving the transaction request from the clients and establishing a total execution order.
 So far, these pluggable consensus modules include a centralized, single orderer for testing purposes and a crash-tolerant ordering service based on Apache Kafka. [[9]]